maevadevs/Rust-Developer-Foundation/03.Common-Concepts/readme.md

 - Constants are declared using `const` keyword
   - **Type *must* be annotated**: Constant's types cannot be inferred
   - **Can be declared in any scope**, including the *global* scope
-  - Useful to set globally-fixed values that all parts of an app need to know about
+  - Useful for setting globally-fixed values that all parts of an app need to know about
-- Also designed to be bound once to a name and not change
+- Also designed to be bound once to a name and never change
   - **Cannot be set `mut`: Constants are *always* immutable**
   - Constants are basically *Always-Read-Only* values
 - Differences with *Immutable Variables*:
-  - **The value of a constant must be determined at compile-time**
+  - **The value of a constant must be determined once at compile-time**
   - **Can only be set to a *limited set of fixed-constant expressions***
   - **Cannot be the results of runtime computations**
 - **Constant Naming Convention: *Use all-uppercase with underscores between words***